 “COVID-19 is the most urgent global challenge we face today, and if we can encourage 80% of the population to get vaccinated, we can achieve the communitywide immunity we need for social activities to return to normal,” says Dr. Olajide Williams, founder of Hip Hop Public Health, tenured professor of neurology at Columbia University, and chief of staff of the Department of Neurology at NewYork-Presbyterian/Columbia University Irving Medical Center.
 “As the coronavirus continues to ravage communities of color, the long-standing distrust that many feel towards medical science has proven to be an even greater challenge.”

 Each 60-second video in the Community Immunity anthology features a common underlying hip-hop track with a unique rap verse that incorporates important vaccine information and a universal hook about the benefits of community immunity, which is repeated in each video.
 The goal of the series is not only to inform, but also to turn receiving the vaccine into a social norm.
-The videos in the series will be launched one-by-one over the next several weeks through March 2021, beginning with What Are Vaccines and Why Do They Work?, followed by Are Vaccines Safe and How Do I Know This?; What Are the Common Vaccine Myths, Misperceptions?; What Can I Expect If I Take the Vaccine?; and Getting a Vaccine is Better Than Getting Infected With COVID-19.
+The videos in the series were launched one-by-one through March 2021, beginning with What Are Vaccines and Why Do They Work?, followed by Are Vaccines Safe and How Do I Know This?; What Are the Common Vaccine Myths, Misperceptions?; What Can I Expect If I Take the Vaccine?; and Getting a Vaccine is Better Than Getting Infected With COVID-19.

 Recent research shows why these outreach efforts can play an important role in the fight against COVID-19.
 A national study published in the Journal of the American Medical Association revealed that the self-reported likelihood of getting a COVID-19 vaccine declined from 75% in April 2020 to 56% in December 2020, despite extensive media coverage beginning in November showing high efficacy for both the Pfizer and Moderna vaccines.
 Research has also found that COVID-19 has killed one out of every 645 Black Americans, and Black people ages 35 to 44 have been dying at nine times the rate of white people the same age.